kubernetes/community/contributors/devel/flexvolume.md

 ### Default Json options

-In addition to the flags specified by the user in the Options field of the FlexVolumeSource, the following flags are also passed to the executable.
+In addition to the flags specified by the user in the Options field of the FlexVolumeSource, the following flags (set through their corresponding FlexVolumeSource fields) are also passed to the executable.
 Note: Secrets are passed only to "mount/unmount" call-outs.

 ```
 "kubernetes.io/fsType":"<FS type>",
 "kubernetes.io/readwrite":"<rw>",
+"kubernetes.io/fsGroup":"<FS group>",
+"kubernetes.io/pvOrVolumeName":"<Volume name if the volume is in-line in the pod spec; PV name if the volume is a PV>"
 "kubernetes.io/secret/key1":"<secret1>"
 ...
 "kubernetes.io/secret/keyN":"<secretN>"